-In general the system is based on an occupational model and benefits salaried workers and their
+In general the system is based on an occupational model $^7$ and benefits salaried workers and their

-- 6 Article 123, Section A, sub-section XXIX for workers in general and section B, sub-section XI for state workers. - 7 The universal or Beveridge welfare model incorporates citizens' basic rights to welfare, is characterized by unrestricted access to social services and is financed by taxes.
+- 1 bed per 1,000 inhabitants recommended by the World Health Organization (WHO).
+Mexico has 1.85 doctors per 1,000 inhabitants, which is less than the recommended international average of 3 doctors per 1,000 inhabitants (PND, 2007, Central topic: Equality of opportunities, Subject: Health). - 6 Article 123, Section A, sub-section XXIX for workers in general and section B, sub-section XI for state workers - 7 The universal or Beveridge welfare model incorporates citizens' basic rights to welfare, is characterized by unrestricted access to social services and is financed by taxes.
 The occupational or Bismarck model corresponds to the distributive principle of social security in which monetary benefits, and in particular pensions, depend on contributions made.
 (CESOP, 2004, p.
 7-8).